Arthur Schnitzler: Literary works

 Schnitzler's works were called "Jewish filth" by Adolf Hitler and were banned by the Nazis in Austria and Germany.
 In 1933, when Joseph Goebbels organized book burnings in Berlin and other cities, Schnitzler's works were thrown into flames along with those of other Jews, including Einstein, Marx, Kafka, Freud and Stefan Zweig.

 His novella Fräulein Else has been adapted a number of times, including the German silent film Fräulein Else (1929), starring Elisabeth Bergner, and the 1946 Argentine film The Naked Angel, starring Olga Zubarry.

-In 1973, five of Schnitzler's short stories were adapted as the BBC televsision series "Vienna 1900: Games with Love and Death."
+In 1973, five of Schnitzler's short stories were adapted as the BBC television series "Vienna 1900".

 Archive

 The majority of Schnitzler's archive, which consists of 40,000 pages worth of documents, was saved from the Nazis by a British man, Eric A. Blackall.
-Acting at the behest of Schnitzler's widow (actually his ex-wife), Olga, Blackhall arranged for the documents to be secretly transported to Cambridge University under a diplomatic seal.

-After the war, this created a tricky legal situation, as Schnitzler's ex-wife, Olga did not have the legal right to donate the documents.
+Acting at the behest of Schnitzler's widow Olga (actually his ex-wife), Blackall arranged for the documents to be secretly transported to Cambridge University under a diplomatic seal.
+After the war, this created a difficult legal situation, as Schnitzler's ex-wife, Olga did not have the legal right to donate the documents.
 In fact, Schnitzler had bequeathed them to his son, Heinrich, who was not in Vienna at the time.

-During the Second World War and afterwards, Heinrich Schnitzler tried to get the documents back but did not succeed.
+During the Second World War and afterwards, Heinrich Schnitzler tried and failed to get the documents returned.
 Thomas Trenkler wrote in the newspaper Kurier that the acquisition of the documents by the British was not legitimate and that the documents should be handed to Schnitzler's remaining family in 2015.
 Schnitzler's grandsons, Michael and Peter, announced that they indeed wanted the documents handed over to them.